dan-leo/masters/thesis/v8/2_litstudy.md

 Request data from socket 0.
 Echo’d data received

+## Metrics

+* **MCL**: For IoT devices used in extended coverage situations, such as deep-indoor devices or remote locations, we recommend either Sigfox or NB-IoT, as they offer a maximum MCL of more than 158 dB.
+IoT devices for general use would benefit from the large-scale deployment of the GPRS network, which provides excellent coverage because of its legacy infrastructure.
+It is clear that the extra overhead available in Sigfox, LoRaWAN, and NB-IoT allows for better indoor coverage than GPRS, which means that the LPWAN devices can be used in less than optimal operating conditions.
+Measured MCL correlates with theoretical values.
+* **Power consumption**: In applications where device battery life is a crucial factor we recommend, either LoRaWAN or Sigfox, because they are completely asynchronous.
+We found that the battery life of LoRaWAN SF 7 was five times that of LoRaWAN SF 12 and nearly 25 times that of Sigfox.
+This is mainly due to the extremely long time-on-air of LoRaWAN SF 12 and Sigfox.
+If NB- IoT worked with the mobile network operators to reduce its RRC- idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox.
+  * It is clear that LoRaWAN SF7 is the most power-efficient, due to the short transmission burst.
+NB-IoT displays the worst power-consumption, due to the extended RRC-idle state.
+This can be reduced using Release Assistance as in Section \ref{release_a}.
+* **Throughput**: As throughput differs greatly between the four technologies, comparisons should rather be made in either the licensed (NB-IoT and GPRS) or unlicensed (Sigfox and LoRaWAN) spectrum categories.
+Applications that require huge amounts of data to be transmitted, such as real-time vehicle fleet monitoring, we recommend GPRS and NB-IoT as they are not duty cycle limited.
+The choice of GPRS or NB-IoT will be based on the battery life requirements of the IoT device, with NB-IoT having the advantage.
+In the case of extremely low-throughput applications, such as water meters, power meters, and weather stations, we recommend Sigfox, as it offers a scalable solution with no base station costs involved.
+Although it limits the 12 byte throughput per 24 h to 140 messages, this is more than the 20 messages offered by LoRaWAN SF12 (TTN).
+  * As NB-IoT operates in the licensed spectrum, there are no throughput restrictions, other than the data-rate restriction.
+We measured the uplink and downlink data rates in different signal quality environments (distances from the gateway) by querying the modem.
+The measured downlink rate varied from 2250 to 14,193 bps.
+We could find no clear correlation between the downlink data rate and the signal quality environment.
+* **Scalability**:
+  * Lower (sub-500 devices per gateway) scalability of LoRaWAN per base station compared to NB-IoT and GPRS.
+This low scalability is due to the limited number of channels and the lack of any scheduling between devices.
+To compensate for the low scalability, an increase in spatially diverse base stations would allow packets to be received by multiple base stations at varying received power levels.
+  * This simulation showed that with 55,000 devices transmitting the base station would reach the 270 simultaneously transmitting devices that Sigfox claims is possible while still ensuring a 99.9% PDR.
+* **Down link latency**: In applications where downlink latency is a critical component, only GPRS will suffice, as it is the only technology in this study that requires constant paging between the base station and the end device.
+* **Down link throughput**: Any applications requiring bi-directional communication of more than 120 bytes per 24 h, should use NB- IoT or GPRS, as Sigfox and LoRaWAN are limited by the duty- cycle limitations of the base station.
+* **FoTa**: GPRS and NB-IoT are able to offer FOTA upgrades to IoT devices, as Sigfox has limited bandwidth.
+This feature is supported by LoRaWAN, through the fragmentation of large payloads [22].

 ## Available Metrics

 When the module is synchronized to the base station and is receiving the signaling the +NUESTATS AT command is able to describe the radio, cell, BLER and throughput statistics.